Orthogonal array: Hadamard matrices

-Let H be a Hadamard matrix of order 4m in standardized form (first row and column entries are all +1).
+There exists an OA(4λ, 4λ − 1, 2, 2) if and only if there exists a Hadamard matrix of order 4λ.
+To proceed in one direction, let H be a Hadamard matrix of order 4m in standardized form (first row and column entries are all +1).
 Delete the first row and take the transpose to obtain the desired orthogonal array.
+The following example illustrates this.
+(The reverse construction is similar.)